Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-We have an egg farm just down the road, which hardly any students knew about.
-We found it when we were looking at our map.
+Community fridges and food sharing stations at local churches

 Has this kit prompted any new food related initiatives within your school?
-Worm farm, less lunchbox waste (ongoing), making our own pickles is way cheaper!
+Free lunches

 Helpful Report

 What are three words that describe the activities in this kit?
-Lots of paper
+Investigative, Collaborative, Action-focused

 How effective was the resource in fostering critical thinking about food waste issues?